chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/events.md

 ---

 ## Recent and Upcoming Events
- * 30 June - 2 July 2025.
+ * 1 July 2025.
 "A Lakatosian Against Stance".
 Society for the Metaphysics of Science 2025 Conference, Università della Svizzera italiana
+ * 27 June 2025.
+Comment on HyeJeong Han's "AI Researchers, Experimenters, and an Activity-centric Approach to Persuasion".
+Sungkyunkwan University
+ * 21 April 2025.
+"Theoretical Equivalence, Metaphysical Grounding, Anti-Exceptionalism".
+Korean Association for Logic Monthly Seminar
  * 3 January 2025.
 "A Lakatosian Against Stance".
 The Institute for Philosophy and Liberal Arts, Sungkyunkwan University

+<!--
  * 15 November 2024.
 "Metaphysical Perspicuity".
 29th Biennial Meeting of the Philosophy of Science Association, New Orleans
  * 5 November 2024.
 "Category Theory as an Explanatory Foundation".
 14th Disputatio Workshop, Kyungnam University

-<!--
  * 30 August 2024.
 "How We Learned to Stop Worrying and Love 'Model' in Mathematics".
 9th Annual Conference of the Society for the Metaphysics of Science
  * 21 August 2024.
 "When Structuralism Meets Inferentialism".
 Korean Society for Analytic Philosophy Summer Conference, Hankuk University of Foreign Studies
  * 13 August 2024.
 "Model-theoretic Inferentialism".
 Korean Association for Logic Summer Conference, Yonsei University